-- 1. Designers become coaches who help coordinate the many plans, activities and outcomes of learning.
-In doing so, they are not so much substantive experts as coaches of learning processes.
+- 1. Designers become coaches who help co-ordinate the many plans, activities and outcomes of learning.
+In doing so, they are not so much substantive experts but rather coaches of learning processes.
 Objectives and design products are therefore far harder to determine unambiguously in advance. - 2.
-Because of the fading distinction between design and instructional curricula, learners help design their own curricula and set the objectives. - 3.
-Careful planning becomes less important in the preliminary stage, as concretization occurs during implementation, and many decisions are deferred until the curriculum is in progress.
+Because of the fading distinction between designing and learning, learners help design their own curricula and set the objectives. - 3.
+Careful planning becomes less important in the preliminary stage, as concretisation occurs during implementation, and many decisions are taken along the process.
 This means that the plans and ideas formulated during the preliminary stage will change repeatedly during implementation.

 Overall, this approach to designing alters the format of both the design product and the design process.

 The theoretical assumptions suggest that:

 - 1. The product is more often a prototype than a finished product and is therefore not as immediately applicable. - 2.
 Objectives are not formulated clearly in advance. - 3.
 Various actors are involved in the design process. - 4.
-Users have their own input in the process.

-- 5. Changes occur in the course of implementation. - 6.
+Users have their own input in the process. - 5.
+Changes occur in the course of implementation. - 6.
 Designers serve as coaches.